shakaran/sleepbus.org/README.md

 ## Development flow

-There is a [project board](https://github.com/leonstafford/sleepbus_org/projects/1) on GitHub, populated from the dev tasks on [GitHub Issues](https://github.com/leonstafford/sleepbus_org/issues).
-Assign yourself to the task you want to work on (which has not other assignee yet) and move the card over the Doing column.
+[GitHub Issues](https://github.com/leonstafford/sleepbusorg/sleepbus.org/issues) contain our development tasks and bugs to work on.
+Assign yourself to the task you want to work on (which has no other assignee yet).

 ### Git branching

  - create new feature branch, based off master when you start development
  - keep it up to date by rebasing (`git fetch && pull --rebase master` or such)
- - ping @leonstafford on the GitHub Issue and move your card into the Code review column, either when you think it's complete, or want an early review.
+ - either when you want early feedback or when you think the task is complete, create a pull request in GitHub
- - when dev has passed code review, it will be merged into master or other deployment branch (things still a bit manual until codebase moved to GitHub)
+ - when dev has passed code review, it will be merged into master or other deployment branch

 ## Minimal process